Branding and Marketing Tips

 Because corporate identity can be a large aspect of your business (just think of all the visual elements in your company), we encourage our clients to consider systemising their identity the same as a business like McDonald’s® does.
 A style guide is a fantastic tool for any business to use as a solid identity guide to ensure that all identity rules are followed.
 Things such as what typefaces does all your company literature go out on?, what are your company colours?, how does your logo get applied on different backgrounds?, are the variables considered?
 The application of a style guide means that colours are accurate because everyone has the same reference and resource tool that your business follows religiously.
 It’s an integral part of your branding and therefore your audience perception.

 So when it comes to the visual elements of websites, signage, printing and other communications – do your elements look like a dog’s dinner?
 The funny thing is, that we can sort the whole thing out quickly following a brief visual audit of your organisation.
-Please contact us for more information. | top
+Please contact us for more information.

 Logos (it’s your only mark)

-If you’ve ventured through the Design Train website you will have seen many fine examples of logos.
+If you’ve ventured through the Brand Action website you will have seen many fine examples of logos.
 Logos can be broken into a few categories including wordmarks, symbols and monograms (or elements used together).
 When we design a new logo or refresh an existing logo for a client, we cover a series of 10 areas and functions the logo needs to pass before we present it to our client.
 A logo is an important element in your brand management as it is normally the only time your potential clients are going to make the perception about your company, person, object or idea.

 If you don’t have a strict policy on how you manage the application of your logo then you’re not getting value from it and not building a solid identity or brand.
 We can’t tell you how much that’s worth to you in actual $$$ but we know it could be significant.
 Your logo is sometimes your only contact with new markets so, what’s the perception?
-Design Train logos are designed with you and your market in mind.
+Brand Action logos are designed with you and your market in mind.
 We have an extensive list of 10 areas and features the logo needs to cover before you get to see any visual from us.
 Please contact us if you want more information.

 What’s your logo worth to your business?
 Well, consider an established mark and how much you’ve used it – all the advertising, stationery and other applications.
 I guarantee you that logo is branded.
 Naturally there are some poorly designed logos that aren’t really unique, have no impact or little distinctive appeal but, generally, companies with these marks haven’t given any consideration to the uniqueness of their business in a visual sense and consequently miss out on attracting additional clients.

 Some important elements to consider for your logo include colours, shapes, typography, image/iconography, scale, emotion, competition.
 For assistance on creating the best possible logo (unique mark) for your organisation please contact Brand Action.
-As an important part of your brand your name and logo are very, very valuable. | top
+As an important part of your brand your name and logo are very, very valuable.

 Some information on this page was utilised from the Logo Design Workbook – A Hands on guide to creating logos published by Rockport Publishers. www.rockpub.com